 Sister Sparrow & The Dirty Birds

-￼Sister Sparrow & The Dirty Birds is an eight-piece powerhouse that puts a modern spin on classic soul.
+￼Sister Sparrow & The Dirty Birds is a nine-piece powerhouse that puts a modern spin on classic soul.
 The band is led by Arleigh Kincheloe (Sister Sparrow), whose astoundingly powerful voice and sly demeanor make for a spellbinding presence onstage.
-She is backed by the mighty force of The Dirty Birds, a flock of seven men who masterfully lay down thundering grooves and soaring melodies.
+She is backed by the mighty force of The Dirty Birds, a flock of eight men who masterfully lay down thundering grooves and soaring melodies.
 While each of the Birds are capable of lighting up the stage with jaw-dropping displays of musicianship, it's clear they're focused on delivering the band's infectious music as a single entity.
 Simply put, the band's live show is explosive.